txpull/abi-helper/README.md

 ## Installation

-To install the bytecode, follow these steps:
+To install the unpack, follow these steps:

 1. Clone the repository: `git clone https://github.com/txpull/unpack.git`
-2. Navigate to the project directory: `cd bytecode`
+2. Navigate to the project directory: `cd unpack`
 3. Build the binary: `make install`

 For preparation and how-to fetch data and get this repository going on the right way visit [INSTALL.md].